 Sohu.com Inc. ("Sohu" or "the Company"), a Delaware corporation organized in 1996, is a leading online media, search, gaming, community and mobile service group providing comprehensive online products and services in the People's Republic of China (the "PRC" or "China").
-The Company, together with its wholly-owned and majority-owned subsidiaries and variable interest entities (collectively the "Sohu Group"), mainly offers online advertising services, online game services and wireless services.
+The Company, together with its whollyowned and majority-owned subsidiaries and variable interest entities (collectively the "Sohu Group" or "the Group"), mainly offers online advertising services, online game services and mobile services.